 Before her promotion to Hermann fellow and senior policy analyst in July 2013, Boccia was assistant director of the Roe Institute and her stable of issues encompassed taxes, entitlements and other spending, energy and environment, and regulation.

 Joining Heritage in May 2011, Boccia became an associate at the Charles Koch Institute, where she immersed herself for a year in market-based management, the holistic approach that built the world's largest private company.
-She previously worked as a policy analyst at the Independent Women’s Forum and interned at the Cato Institute’s Center for Trade Policy Studies.
+She previously worked as a policy analyst at the Independent Women’s Forum, covering the gender wage gap, internet freedom, and energy policy.
+She also interned at the Cato Institute’s Center for Trade Policy Studies, focusing on immigration policy.

 Boccia received her master’s degree in economics from George Mason University (GMU) in Fairfax, Va.
-She also holds a bachelor of science degree in economics from GMU, where she minored in data analysis and was honored with the Richard J. Ernst Award for Scholastic Achievement.
+She also holds a Bachelor of Science degree in economics from GMU with a minor in data analysis.
+She was honored with the Richard J. Ernst Award for Scholastic Achievement.

 She was a fellow in the GMU Writing Center’s “Writing Across the Curriculum” program, rated one of the top 20 such programs in America.
 Her essay on the financial crisis of 2008 won the F.A.
 Hayek Essay Award.